Other Personal Injury Plaintiffs Topics Attorney in Columbia, South Carolina

 trial

 Columbia, SC personal injury attorney Graham Newman talks about the difference between multidistrict litigation and class action litigation.
-Multi-district litigation and class action litigation are similar yet distinct, often leading to confusion even among legal professionals.
-A class action involves a single case where one individual represents the interests of a larger group, which can include hundreds or even thousands of members.
+He states that while multi-district litigation (MDL) and class action litigation share similarities, they remain distinct legal mechanisms, and even experienced attorneys sometimes conflate the two.
+A class action involves a single case in which one individual represents the interests of a larger group—potentially hundreds or even thousands of people—whose claims are uniform and can be addressed collectively in one proceeding.

 More Videos From This Lawyer